wellcomecollection/docs/rfcs/054-id-resolver/README.md

 * Some identifiers in the LCSH scheme have been parsed/written incorrectly, so they are not identifiers at all.
 * The wrong field was being extracted from some TEI records to find the LCSH id.

 In addition, there may be some that are very difficult to detect by eye.
-An real identifier that refers to something different to the label of the field would only be detected when someone follows a link and finds themselves on a wholly unexpected Concept page.
+A real identifier that refers to something different to the label of the field would only be detected when someone follows a link and finds themselves on a wholly unexpected Concept page.
 `n2001003970`, mentioned above, does not exist but `nr2001003970` does.
 However, that identifer refers to the "Partnership for Governance Reform in Indonesia", whereas